vibrationtoolbox/vtoolbox/Readme.rst

 more information.
 Please `email me`_ directly at if you have difficulty with this link.

-A brief introduction to UNIX and MATLAB is also available in PostScript format on the FTP site.

 If you have not already installed MATLAB or the Student Edition of MATLAB, do so now.
-You should be familiar with MATLAB before running this software.
+You should be somewhat familiar with MATLAB before running this software.